 The R.S. has only a very limited capacity to enter into agreements with States and international organisations under Article III.2.(d) of the Constitution of B.H.
-The wording of No. 15, which indicates a general competence in the field of international cooperation, therefore has to be amended.
+The wording of No. 15, which indicates a general competence in the field of international co-operation, therefore has to be amended.

 In No. 12 the references to confederation or similar forms of uniting with other countries have to be deleted (cf. the remarks on Article 4).
+This was accepted by the R.S. experts.

 No. 13 has to be brought into line with the limited foreign policy competence of R.S. (see above, Article 68 No. 15).
+The R.S. experts indicated that this paragraph might be reworded.